Cabbage and Fennel Salad (coleslaw)

 Steps

-• Wash all the vegetables, discard the scraps, and slice the cabbage, fennel, and spring onions very thinly.
+• Wash all the vegetables, remove any waste, and slice the cabbage, fennel and spring onions into very thin slices.

-• For the dressing, place yogurt, lemon juice, oil, mustard, and a pinch of salt in a bowl: mix well and set aside.
-To emulsify, you can put all the ingredients in a small jar, close it, and shake or, as I do, use a small hand whisk which works great!
+• For the dressing put the yogurt, lemon juice, oil, mustard and a pinch of salt in a bowl: emulsify well and set aside.

 Cabbage and fennel coleslaw, Eat Without Belly

-• Our cabbage and fennel salad is ready to be served alongside our main dish.
-It’s crunchy and will give you something to chew on, so it will keep you full for longer.
-If you prefer, you can also make the classic version with carrots, more similar to our capricciosa salad.
-Try it and leave me a comment to let me know if you liked it!
+• Our cabbage and fennel salad is ready to be served alongside your main course.
+It’s crunchy and will give you something to chew, so it will keep you feeling fuller for longer.

 Enjoy your meal!